Your country needs you!

 We realise deciding to pursue a career as a nurse or midwife requires investment; financially, emotionally and three years of your life!
 As a School we are all passionate nurses and midwives, absolutely committed to providing the very best environment and support for our students, to ensure you are all able to succeed and enrich a profession we are immensely proud of.
 We are constantly looking to the future to ensure the facilities and placements we offer are reflect the variety of settings our students will be working in when they qualify, and into what is a hugely varied career.

-The School of Nursing and Midwifery has some of the best employability statistics across any University course; the latest statistic for our School is 99.6% (latest DHLE survey, 2016/17).
-The Government have provided some funding concessions for student enrolling on nursing and midwifery courses.
+The School of Nursing and Midwifery has some of the best employability statistics across any University course; the latest results for our School show that 99.6% of our undergraduate students were in work or further study 6 months after graduating (latest Destination of Leavers of Higher Education survey, 2016/17).

 Nurses and midwives are essential for the wellbeing of our population

 With challenges such as BREXIT, and the pressures on our NHS, it is more important than ever.
-The Nursing and Midwifery Council has realised this, and has released new guidelines on preparing nurses to meet these challenges.
-In response to this, we are currently developing exciting new courses that will equip you with the knowledge, skills and proficiency to enjoy an enriching career while embracing the healthcare challenges.
+The Nursing and Midwifery Council (NMC) has realised this, and released new guidelines on preparing nurses and midwives to meet these challenges.
+In response to this, we have relaunched our pre-registration Nursing courses and are currently developing our Midwifery courses to ensure you're equipped with the knowledge, skills and proficiency to enjoy an enriching career while embracing the healthcare challenges.